 3. Montana Snowbowl Ski Area

-The Snowbowl transceiver park is located at the Point Six exit to the backcountry, just off the trail to Nutcracker.
+The Snowbowl avalanche transceiver training park is located at the Point Six exit to the backcountry, just off the trail to Nutcracker.
 The control box is located on-site and is found by referencing the sign directing the user to the yellow waterproof box.
 You must purchase a lift ticket or have a ski pass to access this park.

 4. Lost Trail Ski Area

-A 4 unit transceiver training park will be operational by January 1 at the Warming Hut located in the Deer Creek drainage northwest of Seeley Lake.
+The Seeley Lake avalanche transceiver training park is located at the Warming Hut located in the Deer Creek drainage northwest of Seeley Lake.
 This beacon park training site is near the Lake Elsina and Lake Dinah riding areas.
 The Seeley Lake Driftriders Snowmobile Club will install and maintain the park.